Countries deadlocked on plastic production and chemicals as talks on a global treaty draw to a close

 It asks nations to make commitments to ending plastic pollution, rather than imposing global, legally-binding rules.

-A new draft is expected Thursday afternoon, and the talks — involving representatives from 184 countries and more than 600 organizations — are likely to conclude Friday.
+A new draft is expected sometime Thursday, and the talks — involving representatives from 184 countries and more than 600 organizations — are likely to conclude Friday.

 Andreas Bjelland Eriksen, Norway's minister for climate and the environment, said the current text is unacceptable and the country's representatives won't leave Geneva with “just any treaty.”
 Norway is helping to lead a coalition of countries called the High Ambition Coalition that want a comprehensive approach to ending plastic pollution, including reducing production.